Student-centric advice and objective recommendations

 The most obvious advantage of dual enrollment classes is that they allow students to start accumulating college credits while still enrolled in high school.
 Students are able to get a head start on college requisites and ensure they graduate on time or even early.

 Dual enrollment courses are a great way to earn college credit while saving on tuition costs.
 As we’ve discussed, dual enrollment courses can cost up to $400, which is significantly less than the cost of an average college course.
-According to Education Data, the average American college charges $2,236 for a four credit hour class.
+According to Education Data, the average American college charges in-state students $390 per course credit and out-of-state students $1,126 per course credit.
 The savings here are tremendous, especially when you consider the fact that dual enrollment courses are sometimes even free!

 Dual enrollment classes give high school students a taste of college coursework and help prepare them for the rigors of a post-secondary education.
 The transition from high school to college is often smoother because students are not overwhelmed by the increased workload and new environment.

 Dual enrollment programs allow high school students to sample a variety of academic subjects before going to college and declaring a major.
 Students may even discover new academic interests that they would like to pursue in college.

 Dual enrollment classes demonstrate a student’s ability to handle a complex workload, which is helpful when trying to stand out during the college admissions process.
 College admissions officers often use this information as a predictor of student success.
 It should be noted, however, that not all colleges value dual enrollment classes equally.
 In fact, some colleges prefer students who have taken AP or IB courses over students who have taken dual enrollment courses.